 Communicatio Socialis

-Journal on Media Ethics and Communication in Religion and Society
+Journal on Media Ethics and Ethics of the Digital Society

 About

-Communicatio Socialis — Journal on Media Ethics and Communication in Religion and Society examines trends and problems in societal communication facilitated by the media from the perspective of media ethics.
+Communicatio Socialis – Journal on Media Ethics and Communication in Religion and Society deals with trends and problems of social, media-mediated communication from a media ethics perspective.

-• Secondly, philosophical ethics clarifies the potential and limits of normative argumentation in ethics in general and attempts to make relevant suggestions in the field of media ethics which can be applied in practice.
+• Secondly, philosophical ethics clarifies the possibilities and limits of normative argumentation in general ethics.
+In media ethics, it endeavours to make practical suggestions as application-oriented ethics.

-• And thirdly, media literacy poses the question of how people can become or remain able and empowered to act in a world that is being increasingly influenced by the media (or digital media).
+• And thirdly, in media education, the question is posed as to how people can become or remain capable of acting and empowered in a world increasingly characterised by (digital) media.

-• In addition, issues relating to media ethics and research into that field extend into many other disciplines, such as psychology, politics or theology.
-Communicatio Socialis openly accepts such interrelatedness.
+• In addition, media ethics issues and research touch on many other disciplines, such as psychology, political science and theology.

 Communicatio Socialis publishes articles in several sections: